arinagn/arinagn.github.io/_posts/2025-10-27-raspberry-pi-setup.md

 ---

-_Next up: SSHing into the RPi5 from a Mac, configuring the NVMe base, and setting up the ML environment from scratch._
+_Next up: SSHing into the RPi5 from a Mac, configuring the NVMe base, and moving the OS filesystem from the microSD card to the NVMe SSD._